Mongoose: Characteristics

 They range from 24 to 58 cm in head-to-body length, excluding the tail.
 In weight, they range from 320 g to 5 kg.

 Mongooses are one of at least four known mammalian taxa with mutations in the nicotinic acetylcholine receptor that protect against snake venom.
 Their modified receptors prevent the snake venom α-neurotoxin from binding.
 These represent four separate, independent mutations.
 In the mongoose, this change is effected, uniquely, by glycosylation.

 Taxonomy

 Herpestina was a scientific name proposed by Charles Lucien Bonaparte in 1845 who considered the mongooses a subfamily of the Viverridae.
 In 1864, John Edward Gray classified the mongooses into three subfamilies: Galidiinae, Herpestinae and Mungotinae.
 This grouping was supported by Reginald Innes Pocock in 1919, who referred to the family as "Mungotidae".

 Genetic research based on nuclear and mitochondrial DNA analyses revealed that the Galidiinae are more closely related to Madagascar carnivores, including the fossa and Malagasy civet.
-Galidiinae is presently considered a subfamily of Eupleridae.
+Galidiinae is considered a subfamily of Eupleridae.